epiphany-platform/CommonDataLayer/docs/rfc/grpc.md

 Notifications are a bit more complicated.
 These are `CS` specific, and therefore, cannot be part of the transportation layer (transparent to the user code).

+We need to introduce `ReportSender` for GRPC.
+An abstracted producer which sends reports to given sink.

-We need to introduce `ReportSender` for GRPC - One cannot send the report to any `MQ`.
+One cannot send the report to any `MQ`.
 One suggested way is to send the callback to some specified endpoint by sending a `POST` request.
-Another is to use elastic search or Postgres. i
+Another is to use elastic search or Postgres.

 This issue is open for further discussion.

+## Alternative solutions
+### REST
+Instead of using GRPC we could use simple HTTP REST requests.

+#### Advantages
+* Simpler to implement
+* Do not need protocol schema
+* Based on HTTP - usable with service mesh
+* No mixed protobuf with pure JSON in payload - simpler to deserialize

+#### Disadvantages
+* Requires extra effort to switch from GRPC
+* Does not solve client code generation like GRPC

+## Conclusion

+GRPC seems to be easiest way to implement `MQ`-independence, however later we should re-evaluate REST and probably switch to it.
+What is worth noting, after we switch CDL to one, abstracted and unified transportation layer, further change from GRPC to REST should be relatively easier.

 # Test Plan

-TBD.

 There should be at least one end-to-end test checking if the whole pipeline works in an `MQ`-less environment.
+We should run exactly same tests as we have now but with different env variables.
+All tests designed for `MQ` environment should pass in `GRPC` environment.

 # Futher considerations

+## Schema Registry replication
+Replication featutre for Schema Registry needs major refactor (and probably replacement), therefore it is out of the scope of this change.
+Replication for `GRPC` should be deactivated.

 ## Impact on other teams

 Teams that are using `MQ` won't feel any difference.
 This refactor would allow other clients to use CDL.